 Highlights and Collections

 In 2021 Tewodros Hagos received the second prize award from the Ethiopian Ministry of Culture following his award in 2017 of the prestigious “Chevalier of France’s Order of Arts and Letters” from the Culture and Communication Minister of France.
 Hagos has an upcoming show at Nitja Centre of Contemporary Art, Lillehammer, Norway.
-His works can be found in many public and private collections worldwide including the Kistefos Museum, Oslo (Norway); Laurent Dumas Collection ( France); Farida et Henri Seydoux Collection (France); the Bunker Artspace Museum (USA); Arthur Lewis Collection (USA); Easton Capital Collection (USA); Birchby Collection (USA); the C.C.H.
-Pounder Collection (USA); Naimah/IIham Foundation, (UK/Malaysia) and the W Art Foundation.
+His works can be found in many public and private collections worldwide including the Kistefos Museum, Oslo (Norway); Laurent Dumas, Farida et Henri Seydoux Collection (France); the Bunker Artspace Museum (USA); Arthur Lewis Collection (USA); Easton Capital Collection (USA); Birchby Collection (USA); W Art Foundation and the C.C.H.
+Pounder Collection (USA); Naimah/IIham Foundation, (UK/Malaysia).